EsoCoding/gtk-d-makefile/README.md

 ## Description

 This is another Gtk-d version for Gtk-4 and some other Gtk libs like Adwaita, Shumate, Gstreamer.
 I am planning to add some more library's and add some extra options like a extending templates.
-If you need help you or if you want discuss, talk, support please join us at [matrix](https://matrix.to/#/#gtk-d:matrix.org) gtk-d channel.
+If you want to contribute, help, support or if you just want discuss and talk about Gtk-d related subjects, please join us at [matrix](https://matrix.to/#/#gtk-d:matrix.org) gtk-d channel.

+## TODO
+#### Creating a meson.build file for Gtk-d
+#### Creating more example code on how to use Gtk-d
+#### Adding more Gtk4 library's
+#### Creating composite templates
+#### Going to try to add D + gtk-d to Builder

 | Library  | Submodule name | Description |
 | :------- | :------------- | :---------- |